Selected artworks

 unearthing wisdom

-By exploring and honoring these cultures, we not only gain a richer understanding of ourselves and the world, but also uncover insights that can guide us in addressing global challenges, from climate change to human conflict.
+By exploring these cultures, we uncover insights that can guide us in addressing global challenges, from climate change to human conflict.
 In doing so, we honor the legacies of those who came before us and cultivate a deeper appreciation of who we are today.

 100 x 70 cm | acrylic and pastel on canvas | available

 Exploring my ancestral roots also means reflecting on my relationship to Morocco as a daughter of the diaspora and challenging persistent post- and neo-colonial tendencies.
-This piece was created in Marrakech, with which I had an ambivalent relationship.
-The city is often portrayed in magazines as the “exotic” getaway promising a One Thousand and One Nights experience, while the articles mainly feature riads or restaurants that are appealing to the Eurocentric gaze with their white and beige chic.
-This artwork aims to show Marrakech in its true colours and atmosphere for which I used pigments and soil from the plants.
-Marrakech is a vibrant, densely populated and dynamic city.
-It is called the red city as all buildings are built of beaten clay, or painted in clay red.
-Marrakech is surrounded by the Atlas Mountains, which snowy peaks can be seen from the city center.
+The artwork was created in Marrakech, a city that is shaped along the Eurocentric gaze, overshadowing heritage.
+This artwork aims to show Marrakech in its original colours and atmosphere for which I used pigments and soil from the plants.

 This painting started with a raw structure to visualise the art of Amazigh craftsmanship.
-Slowly, I began to fill in the holes with colours and small structures that hold the skeleton together – symbolizing the mosaic of a growing process.
-This work was part of the Ph0n0l0gues art collective's group exhibition on the female perspective of heartbreak.
+Slowly, I began to fill in the holes with colours and small structures that hold the skeleton together – symbolizing the mosaic of an individual growth process through collective effort.